FlaAI/TSFool/README.md

 **The UCR Time Series Classification Archive:** https://www.cs.ucr.edu/~eamonn/time_series_data_2018/

 We select the 10 experimental datasets following the *UCR briefing document* strictly to make sure there is no cherry-picking.
-To be specific, the claims for the certain type of selected data are:
+To be specific, the claims for the data are:
-- 30 $\leq$ Train Size $\leq$ 1000, since the pre-training of RNN classifiers is not a main part of our approach and is not expected to spend too much time, while a too small training set may make the model learning unnecessarily challenging, and a too big training set is more likely to be time-cosuming respectively;
+- 30 $\leq$ Train Size $\leq$ 1000, since the pre-training of RNN classifiers is not a main part of our approach and is not expected to spend too much time, while a too-small training set may make the model learning unnecessarily challenging, and a too-big training set is more likely to be time-consuming respectively;
-- Test Size $\leq$ 4000, since all the attack methods base on the test set to craft adversarial samples and we expect efficienct comparisons between them; and
+- Test Size $\leq$ 4000, since all the attack methods are based on the test set to craft adversarial samples and we expect to compare them efficiently; and
 - class numbers $\leq$ 5 and time step length $\leq$ 150, since they represent the scale of the original problem which we also would like to reduce due to the same reason as above.

 Note that all the claims are proposed just for a compromise between general significance and experimental efficiency of our evaluation (since hopefully this would be suitable for reporting in a technology paper), instead of an inherent limitation of TSFool.
-Just as the "best practice" suggested by the *UCR briefing document*, we will gradually testing and publishing the results of TSFool attack on all the rest UCR datasets in the future.
+Just as the "best practice" suggested by the *UCR briefing document*, we will gradually test and publish the results of TSFool attack on all the rest UCR datasets in the future.

 | ID     | Type      | Name                           | Train | Test | Class | Length |
 |--------|-----------|--------------------------------|-------|------|-------|--------|